Danielohayon/py-args-autocomplete/README.md

 1. Check out the [Project page](https://github.com/users/Danielohayon/projects/1) for open features or suggest your own ideas.
 2. Fork the repository
 3. Create a feature branch
+4. Write tests for your feature
+5. Before submitting PR, run the test suite as mentioned in [🧪 Testing](#-testing) to make sure no other features have been broken.
-4. Submit a pull request
+6. Submit a pull request

-### Development Setup
-1. Clone the repository
-3. Run tests before submitting PR

 ## 📄 License